How to learn Spanish in 6 months

-First and foremost, the key here for the pre-Spain period is to learn the rules of the language, understand the rythm and be able later to get back to your books if you have an issue saying something.
-Get all the grammar in your head, so you will only have to reactivate it when you’ll be there.
-The best way to do this are language classes.
-If you already had language classes at school or university, reactivation can do you good through classes.
-But keep it intensive and short.
-Ge to know the basics in 1-2 months, without any oral practicing or anything.
+The key for the “pre-Spain” period is to learn the rules of the language and understand its rhythm.
+This way, you will be able to refer to your books if you have an issue saying something (which happens to everyone in the beginning).
+The best way to do this is to take language classes.
+If you already had language classes at school or university, taking classes again can help you reactivate it.
+Keep it intensive and short!
+Get to know the basics in 1-2 months without any oral practice.

 A book in English on the Spanish culture will help you a lot.
-I highly recommend “The New Spaniards”, a great presentation of what makes Spain different, written by a Brit Journalist in Madrid.
+Pierre highly recommends “The New Spaniards,” a great presentation of what makes Spain different.
+It is written by a British journalist in Madrid.

-The key objective during all your stay in Spain is to make as many mistakes as possible a day.
+The key objective during your stay in Spain is to make as many mistakes as possible a day.
 It is the only way to learn.
 How do you do this?